Critical Communications Conference: Brisbane, 24 July 2025

 Navigating Australia’s Airwaves – Exploring Spectrum Opportunities

-Presented by: Andrew May | Licensing Manager, Spectrum Engineering
+Presented by: Andrew May | Executive Manager, Spectrum Engineering

 A wide-angle view of ACMA’s ongoing work program, including consideration of wider channels in the microwave point to point bands, the potential partial redeployment of the ‘upper’ 6.7 GHz band to wireless broadband services, and the lay-of-the-land now that ACMA have completed the multi-year “Area Wide Licence” process in the 3.4-4 GHz band across the entire continent.